aleksandar-zivanovic/csrf_module/README.md

     $manager->deleteTable();
     ```

-    The result of calling either method will be logged in the `csrf_module\logs\errors.log` file.
+    The result of calling either method will be logged in the `csrf_module\logs\general.log` file.
     **Note**: Deleting the table is irreversible and should only be done if you are sure it is no longer needed.

 3. Configuration: Rename the file `config/csrf_config.example.php` to `config/csrf_config.php`.

 4. Database Setup: Open `config/csrf_config.php` and configure your database settings.
 Update the `DB_USER`, `DB_PASS`, `DB_HOST`, and `DB_NAME` constants with your database credentials.

-5. Error Logging: The `Database` class includes an error logging function that will capture connection errors and log them into the `logs/errors.log` file.
-Make sure the `logs` folder exists, or the class will create it automatically
+## Error Logging

+The system logs errors into different log files inside `logs` direcotry based on the type of action:

+- **`db_errors.log`**: Logs database connection errors and database-related issues.
+- **`token_cleanup.log`**: Logs actions related to cleaning expired or invalid CSRF tokens.
+- **`general.log`**: Logs general application errors or significant events.

+The result of actions like table creation, deletion, or cleanup will be logged in the appropriate log file.
+If the `logs` directory doesn't exist it will be created automatically if needed.

 ## Usage